-Bot Chairpersons Role
+Bot Chairperson Role

 Tamariki School Board of Trustees

-Chair Persons Role Policy
+Chairperson Role Policy

 Intent and Purpose

-To outline the general expectations of those elected as BoT chair.
+To outline the general expectations of those elected as BOT chair.

 The Board recognises the importance of having a guideline to work from when becoming familiar with the role of chairperson and wishes to support them to understand and carry out their role.

 The chairperson of Tamamriki school safeguards the integrity of the board’s processes and represents the board of trustees to the broader community.
 The chair ensures that each trustee has a full and fair opportunity to be heard and understood by the other members of the board in order that collective opinion can be developed and a board decision reached.
 The board’s ability to meet its obligations and the plans and targets it has set are enhanced by the leadership and guidance provided by the chair.

 1. Welcomes new members, ensures that the conflict of interest disclosure is made and the BoT code of conduct is understood and signed, and leads new trustee induction

 2. Assists board members' understanding of their role, responsibilities and accountability including the need to comply with the Trustees’ Code of Conduct policy